mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 ```
 You can find a complete example using many languages  [here](/textbook/tools/latex/ex23.tex).

-#Combining linux tools
+#Combining Unix tools

-Now, let's combine some of the main UNIX tools together, so you can have an idea on how use it in the future.
+Now, let's combine some of the main Unix tools together, so you can have an idea on how use it in the future.

 First of all, let's set our environment.
 We will be using the folder `article`.